okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Overview

 Okta provides you with a seamless experience to integrate and submit your app for publication in the [Okta Integration Network (OIN)](https://www.okta.com/okta-integration-network/).
-When you obtain an [Okta Developer-Edition org](https://developer.okta.com/signup/), you can use it as a sandbox to integrate your app with Okta and explore more Okta features.
-When you decide to publish your integration to the OIN, you can use the same developer-edition org to submit your integration using the OIN Wizard.
+When you obtain an [Okta Developer Edition org](https://developer.okta.com/signup/), you can use it as a sandbox to integrate your app with Okta and explore more Okta features.
+When you decide to publish your integration to the OIN, you can use the same Developer Edition org to submit your integration using the OIN Wizard.

 The OIN Wizard is a full-service tool in the Okta Admin Console for you to: